403(b) Plan Contribution Limits—Historical Chart

 Limits Apply to Two Plans

 These limits apply to any 403(b) and 401(k) accounts a taxpayer might have during the year.
-In other words, if you have two or more jobs or switch jobs in the middle of the year, you may have to devote some time to track your contributions to your 401(k) and 403(b) plans to make sure that you do not contribute more than the amount allowed.
+In other words, if you have two or more jobs or switch jobs in the middle of the year, you may have to devote some time to track your contributions to your 401(k) and 403(b) plans to make sure that you do not contribute more than the amount allowed, as this can result in significant annual penalties.

 Some Tips for Breaking Down the Limit